 The MacBook Air was the first computer (or almost) to propose a series of SSD on a part of the range.
 64 GB, PATA and with one of the first Samsung SSD.
 The performances were not huge, but it was (very) expensive.
 The hard drive version was offering 80 GB, with an awful iPod drive (4200 rpm, a single platter hard drive).
 It’s PATA ZIF 5mm thick, quite rare.

 OWC offers 60 or 120 GB ($ 160 and $ 320) with performances limited by the PATA, about 90 MB/s.
-No indications on the controller, but it is a priori Indilinx, considering the memory cache of 64 MB.
+No indications on the controller, but it is probably Indilinx, considering the memory cache of 64 MB.
 There are also models on Jmicron on eBay, cheaper and 32 GB, it is to be avoided.
 OWC provides a USB adapter for the old hard drive.

 MacBook Air 2008/2009 (9400M)